FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 -Michael is a tech-savvy owner/operator of a small business.

--Michael is reasonably tech-savvy but needs Cymbal Direct's partner purchase portal to be easy
+-Michael is reasonably tech-savvy but needs Cymbal Direct's partner purchase portal to be easy _(Incorrect.
+This does not describe what he wants to do with the partner portal.)_

 3.
 Cymbal Direct is experiencing success using Google Cloud and you want to leverage tools to make your solutions more efficient.
 Erik, one of the original web developers, currently adds new products to your application manually.
 Erik has many responsibilities and requires a long lead time to add new products.
 You need to create an App Engine application to let Cymbal Direct employees add new products instead of waiting for Erik.
 However, you want to make sure that only authorized employees can use the application.
 What should you do?